 This letter is to inform you that we have granted your petition to extend Exemption No. 6175, as amended.
-It explains the basis for our decision and describes its effect.
+It explains the basis for our decision, describes its effect, and lists the conditions and limitations.

 The Basis for Our Decision